mjmanley/PredictiveModeling/pm_service_supported_frameworks.md

 # Supported machine learning frameworks

-IBM Watson Machine Learning service supports the following frameworks for model development and validation as a part of model life cycle management.
+The {{site.data.keyword.pm_full}} service supports the following frameworks for model development and validation as a part of model life cycle management.
+{: shortdesc}

 ## Spark MLlib

-There is support for Spark MLlib for the Watson Machine Learning Online, Batch (beta), Stream (beta) Deployment and Scoring service.
+There is support for Spark MLlib for the {{site.data.keyword.pm_full}} Online, Batch (beta), Stream (beta) Deployment and Scoring service.
 Only specific versions and runtime environments are supported.

 ### Supported Versions

 *  Spark 2.0

 ### Restrictions: